Mist drifting between the quartz-sandstone pillars of Wulingyuan, the scenic area at the heart of Zhangjiajie in northwest Hunan

 Chopped-chilli fish head is the dish Hunan is best known for.

 A silver-carp head, split flat on a long platter, comes under a blanket of red fermented chilli, garlic and ginger.
-The fish steams under the chilli for ten minutes, the heat cooks into the cheek meat, and the broth runs back through the platter.
-The cheek and the soft collar at the gill plate are the bites to chase first, savoury and bright with the fermented kick.
+It steams for 10 minutes, the heat cooks into the cheek meat, and the broth runs back through the platter.
+The cheek and soft collar are the bites to chase, savoury and bright with the fermented kick.

-We seat you at a kitchen that buys its head from the morning market.
-The chilli is chopped in the back kitchen, not spooned from a jar.
-The platter comes out the moment the steamer lid lifts, steam still on it.
-Your guide names the cheek-and-collar order, so the best parts never sit cold while the table hunts for them.
+We seat you at a kitchen that buys its head from the morning market and chops the chilli in the back kitchen, not from a jar.
+The platter comes the moment the steamer lid lifts, steam still on it.
+Your guide names the cheek-and-collar order, so the best bites never sit cold.

 A bowl of dark glossy pork belly cubes glazed in caramelised rock sugar and dark soy, Hunan red-braised pork in the Chairman Mao style